LiamGoodacre/optics-talk/cats.md

    (f , g) : (A , X) `(C × D)` (B , Y) -}
 ```

-Assuming the following *objects* exist:
+Assuming the following context of *objects*:

 ```haskell
 {- A : Object C